raehik/bytepatch/README.md

 ## What?
 If you're modifying binaries, you often end up needing to make edits in a hex editor.
-This is fun for a very short while, then you realise how easy it is to mess up. bytepatch provides a simple, human read-writeable format for defining such edits, and can apply them for you.
+This is fun for a very short while, then you realise how easy it is to mess up.

-bytepatch is intended as a developer tool for writing a *static patchscript*.
+bytepatch is primarily intended as a developer tool for writing a *human-friendly static patchscript*.
+It provides a nice schema for defining edits to a binary file, so that developers can read and write patches in a structured, readable format.
+If one wanted, they could very easily read the patch file and use it to make the changes manually (though bytepatch wants to do this for you).

-It's not a binary patch tool like IPS, BPS: these take an input and a result file, and generate a patch file that can be applied to the input in order to recreate the result.
-By itself, the patch file isn't useful, being instructions to the tool telling how to edit the input file. bytepatch uses a human-readable patch file format that describes in plain terms the edits to make, so developers can read and write patches in a structured, useable format.
+bytepatch is not aimed at replacing binary patch tools such as IPS, BPS: these take an input and a result file, and generate a patch file that can be applied to the input in order to recreate the result.
+You need the result file in the first place.
+These tools both generate the patch file and apply it; bytepatch only applies the patch file, and leaves the writing to the user.

 ## When might I want to use this?
 You might find bytepatch useful if you want to define edits to be made on binary files (especially executables) that are *static* and *in-place*.
+Examples are:

+  * instruction patching (via assembly)
+  * string patching (via text)

 ### Less relevant use cases
 You can't use bytepatch directly for edits which are dynamic in nature (e.g.